 Across the ocean, we see space and the freedom to move and be, an enviable pioneering spirit, a people determined to pool resources and 'fork lightning' from the ruins of religious purges and ideological persecution.
 A generous people keen to delight in the success of others rather than cut them down to size and look for feet of clay.
 They have belief in opportunity, a Dream that anything is possible by dint of hard work...
 And, occasionally, we glimpse a people cloven from their deepest roots, living on the outer crust of history, hankering for the old countries, the inherited beliefs.

-I look back to the fifties, the decade in which the Coronation took place, and smile at how young English historians describe it.
+I look back to the fifties, the decade in which the Coronation took place, and smile at how younger generations view it.
 No, my earliest memories are not especially gilded, or bathed in nostalgia, but it was an era of citizenship, relative safety and unlocked doors.
 The corner shop, the linchpin of community, had not yet lost out to supermarkets.
-(Ironically, it is being restored by immigrant cultures.)
+(Ironically, it is largely being restored by immigrant cultures.)
 Education was the watchword and degrees matched the needs of the workplace in a way they seldom do nowadays.
 People travelled a lot.
 They travelled widely in the course of their week.
-Infrastructure was well-oiled and wider-reaching than it is now.
-Of course, the population was only half the size, maybe less if some estimates are right.
+Infrastructure was well-oiled.
+Of course, the population was only half the size, if some estimates are right.
 Since then, technology and transport have created more haste and congestion, less speed.
-A letter dropped in the post to someone in the next village may now go a hundred miles out of its way before delivery.
+A letter dropped in the post to someone in the next town may now go a hundred miles out of its way before delivery.